 Free time in Aguas Calientes

-Return to Cusco by train and spend the evening exploring the ancient city, perhaps taking a wander down the ancient Hatunrumiyoc Street, one of the best-preserved original Inca roads in the city.
+Return to Cusco by train this afternoon and spend the evening exploring the ancient city.
+Perhaps enjoy a stroll down the ancient Hatunrumiyoc Street, one of the best-preserved original Inca roads in the city.

 Overnight: Cusco | Breakfast

 Cusco is home to some of Peru’s finest architecture and today’s half-day guided tour will take in some of the city’s most impressive sites.
 Discover the beautiful Plaza de Armas - the former heart of the Incan Empire, and the beautiful Santo Domingo church.
 You’ll also pay a visit to the renaissance style cathedral, constructed in the seventeenth century.
-Browse the stalls of the San Pedro Market for hand-woven sweaters and other local crafts before you have the afternoon to explore Cusco at leisure.
-Why not visit the ancient Inca site of Sacsayhuaman, located a 45-minute walk from the city centre?
-In the evening you’ll be treated to a Culinary Experience, with a unique insight into Peruvian cuisine.
+The afternoon is free to explore Cusco at leisure.
+Why not visit the ancient Inca site of Sacsayhuaman, located a 45-minute walk from the city center?
+In the evening you’ll be treated to a Culinary Experience, with a visit to San Pedro Market and a unique insight into Peruvian cuisine.
 Create delicious traditional gourmet dishes with help from a local chef and enjoy your meal with views over the spectacular ancient city.

 Overnight: Cusco | Breakfast, Dinner